 Sustainable Value Added thus allows to find out whether a company has in fact contributed to sustainability or if it just enhanced its eco- and/or social efficiency.
 Sustainable Value Added thus provides valuable information for a range of decision makers.
-Governments are highly interested in the question by how much companies contribute to the environmental, social, and economic objectives of a country.
+Governments are highly interested in the question by how much companies contribute to the environmental, social, and eco-nomic objectives of a country.
 Sustainable Value Added provides this micro-macro link.
 Financial analysts need information about the relevant scarcities companies are exposed to.
 Sustainable Value Added helps to identify and value these scarcities and shows how they can efficiently be overcome.
 The valuation can take place in monetary units - a unit financial analysts are used to.
 Valuation of scarcities is a key interest of the companies themselves, too.
 Today companies put a great effort in reporting their economic, environmental, and social performance.
 Sustainable Value Added allows to integrate different environmental and social aspects as well as an overall integration of the three pillars of sustainability.
 It therefore represents a meaningful indicator of corporate sustainable performance.
 The fact that Sustainable Value Added can also be expressed in environmental or social terms allows companies to report their sustainable performance in the unit that reflects best the interests of their various stakeholders.
 Last but not least, for corporate decision makers Sustainable Value Added is of strategic as well as of operational relevance.
 On the strategic level it can help companies to set those priorities that promise the highest sustainable value creation.
 In operational management Sustainable Value Added can be used to control and compare corporate performance on different levels (e.g. sites, processes, products, or units).

 A sustainable measure to be adopted in practice has to be easy to understand and communicate and meaningful at the same time.
-Sustainable Value Added shows these characteristics and therefore has the potential to become a key figure for sustainable decision making.
+Because it is based data available today and it translates corporate contribution to sustainability into either one monetary, environmental or social unit the Sustainable Value Added is a step in this direction.